 Get in Touch.

 - Ringing in the ears

 - The operation lasts between 1 to 2 hours

 - Back to sports activities after one month

 - Total recovery after 2 months of operation

-There are many causes of eardrum perforation.
-These include
+There are many causes of tympanic membrane perforation, including:

 - Scuba diving;

-- A sudden loud noise such as by an explosion;
+- A sudden loud noise such as an explosion;

 - Heavy blow to the ear;